 Sturminster Newton Town Council has 11 Town Councillors and 9 members of staff.

 The Mill is owned by Hinton St Mary Estate and is leased to the Town Council.
 The Heritage Trust have an arrangement with the Town Council to run the Mill on our behalf.
-The Mill is currently closed.
-This is to check the safety of the structure to ensure that volunteers and visitors are not put at risk.
-We need a specialist structural engineer and a mill right to do the inspection which is taking some time to organise due to the lack of specialists available.
-Safety will always be our priority, but we are doing everything we can to get the mill back open again as soon as possible but we do not currently have a date for this.
-Following the inspection, we will then be looking at a major renovation project which will involve looking for grant funding.
+The Mill has been closed to check the safety of the structure to ensure that volunteers and visitors are not put at risk.
+A specialist structural engineer and a mill right recently inspected the Mill and we are pleased to report that concerns raised were unfounded.
+We have arranged for some maintenance works to be done but this will not affect the Mill being open to visitors again.
+The Heritage Trust have been working hard to get the building ready to reopen on the 14th June 2025 and we thank them for all their hard work.
+We will now start to relook at the bigger renovation project and apply for grant funding.